yiisoft/view/docs/basic-functionality.md

 ```

 You can not call the `hasParameter()` method, but pass the default value to the `getParameter()` method.
-At the same time, if the default value is not passed, and the requested parameter does not exist,
+At the same time, if the default value isn't passed, and the requested parameter doesn't exist,
 an `InvalidArgumentException` exception will be thrown.

 ```php